-Note that our rankings of the best comedy shows in Vegas exclude magic shows that also incorporate comedy, however, those options can be found in our rankings of the best magic shows in Vegas.
+Note that my rundown of comedy shows excludes magic shows that also incorporate humor, however, those options can be found in our rankings of the best magic shows in Vegas.

-Carrot Top: You were likely introduced to Carrot Top by his series of commercials for 1-800-CALL-ATT, however, he has come a long way since, now headlining a comedy show at Luxor on the Las Vegas Strip.
+You were likely introduced to Carrot Top by his series of commercials for 1-800-CALL-ATT, however, he has come a long way since, now headlining a comedy show at Luxor on the Las Vegas Strip.
 Carrot Top’s show feeds off of current events and uses props to leave your gut in agony.
-Earning 4.9/5 stars on Vegas.com, Carrot Top is comfortably the best comedy show in Las Vegas.

-Tape Face: From the outside looking in this one is admittedly weird.
-Tape Face, a performer that, as as the name suggests, performs with tape covering his mouth and was made famous in part by an appearance on “America’s Got Talent” in 2016.
-While some may bristle at the idea of seeing a comedy show with a muted performer, we would encourage you to think twice as customers rated Tape Face the second-best comedy show in Vegas at 4.8/5 stars.
-Performing at Harrah’s, the show is kid-friendly and one the whole family is likely to enjoy.
+From the outside looking in this one is admittedly weird.
+Tape Face is a performer who, as the name suggests, performs with tape covering his mouth and was made famous in part by an appearance on “America’s Got Talent” in 2016.

 Comedy Clubs in Vegas